a-r-r-o-w/finetrainers/docs/dataset/README.md

 #### Two file format

-> [!NOTE]
+!!!
+TIP
-> Relevant classes to look for implementation:
+    Relevant classes to look for implementation:
-> - ImageFileCaptionFileListDataset
+    1. ImageFileCaptionFileListDataset
-> - VideoFileCaptionFileListDataset
+    2. VideoFileCaptionFileListDataset
->
-> Supports loading directly from the HF Hub.
+    Supports loading directly from the HF Hub.

 Your dataset structure should look like this.
 Running the `tree` command, you should see something similar to: